Skip to main content

 Pros

-• Full code flexibility — structure your code across multiple files
+• Full code flexibility — complete control over how your code is structured across files and folders

 • Any Python package — no restrictions on which libraries you can use